mdshoaibsalik/mdshoaibsalik/README.md

 - 👋 Hi, I’m Shoaib Salik
-- 👀 I’m interested in AWS cloud.
+- 👀 DevOps Enthusiast.
-- 🌱 I’m currently learning AWS SysOps / Terraform.
+- 🌱 Currently exploring the functionalities in Azure DevOps, Containerization, Terraform.
-- 💞️ I’m looking to collaborate on projects and learning about AWS cloud and Terraform.
+- 💞️ I’m looking to collaborate on projects and learning on Docker, Kubernetes, Terraform.
 - 📫 How to reach me - @mdshoaibsalik

 <!---